Limoniastrum monopetalum: Uses

 Limoniastrum monopetalum is a traditional medicinal species which a leaf infusion exhibits anti-dysenteric properties against infectious diseases.
 L. monopetalum and Limoniastrum guyonianum have been studied for antioxidant status.

 Limoniastrum monopetalum is used as fodder for camels, especially during the winter.
 It is also used in farms as a fuel source.

 The shrub is also an ecological habitat of a large number of insects such as Lepidoptera and Hymenoptera (including Oecocecis guyonella, Acalyptris limoniastri),as the larvae feed on the plant and they create a gall on a branch, in which to pupate.

 In southern Tunisia, these galls are used to tan leather and in the dyeing of hair.
 They can also be used medically, an infusion (tea) of galls and the leaf is used against infectious or parasitic disease causing diarrhoea.

 Limoniastrum monopetalum is a potential plant to be used for xeriscaping, and landscape architecture in semi-arid Mediterranean areas, especially with poor, saline, neglected or degraded soils.
 It also has ecological value, as a sand accumulator (using the roots), salt tolerant windbreak.

 Soil Contamination

 In Al-Alamein, Egypt near (El-Hammra station, the main crude oil pipeline terminal) the environment is contaminated with crude oil spill as a result of various activities from refineries; such as oilfield blowouts, tanker and pipeline break-ups.
-The area was previously was a mixture of various common halophytes species.
+The area was previously a mixture of various common halophytes species.
 However, Limoniastrum monopetalum is now the only recorded species found growing in the oil-contaminated soil, since 2002.
 A 2011 study was carried out on the L. monopetalum populations established on the crude oil polluted soil.

-It has been also found that the plant's salt glands can also absorb small amounts of cadmium (Cd) and Lead (Pb).
-It can also absorb Zinc (Zn).
+It has been also found that the plant's salt glands can also absorb small amounts of cadmium (Cd) and lead (Pb).
+It can also absorb zinc (Zn).

 This means the plant has phytoremediation potentials.